Here’s how you can watch today’s Sweet 16 games

-The NCAA Tournament gets back into full swing today with the first day of the Sweet 16.
-The Midwest and West teams will battle for a spot in Saturday’s Elite 8.
+NCAA Tournament action continues today with Day 2 of the Sweet 16 and the East and South regions fighting for a spot in the Elite 8.

-Out of the Midwest, we’ll see No. 7 Michigan vs. No. 2 Oregon and No. 4 Purdue vs. No. 1 Kansas.
-In the West region, we’ll see No. 4 West Virginia vs. No. 1 Gonzaga and No. 11 Xavier vs. No. 2 Arizona.
+In the East, No. 8 Wisconsin will meet No. 4 Florida and No. 7 South Carolina will meet No. 3 Baylor.
+In the South, No. 4 Butler will face No. 1 North Carolina and No. 3 UCLA will face No. 2 Kentucky.

-Here’s a look at today’s games and how you can watch in Las Vegas:
+Here’s a look at today’s games and how to watch in Las Vegas:

 LAS VEGAS CHANNEL GUIDE